stoeps13/connections-doc/source/admin/customize/t_admin_profiles_specify_required_field.md

 You can make a custom field a required field by editing the validation.xml file.
 You must declare a maximum length definition for all custom fields.

+!!! note
-**Note:** When upgrading to a newer HCL Connections™ release, be aware that custom fields are not included in the migration tools for the standard Connections configuration files.
+    When upgrading to a newer HCL Connections™ release, be aware that custom fields are not included in the migration tools for the standard Connections configuration files.
 As well, the validation.xml file is also not automatically migrated when you upgrade from an earlier release of Connections.
 This file is needed by the Struts validation framework and is accessed at Connections startup.
 To ensure that your custom fields and files are usable after a release upgrade, see [Saving your customizations](../migrate/c_configuration_changes_after_update.md).

 HCL Connections is built on Struts, allowing you to leverage the Struts validation framework to validate form data.
 The files validation.xml and validation-rules.xml are both part of the Struts validation framework.
 The validation.xml file defines the validation types that are applied to form fields; validation-rules.xml defines a set of standard validation routines.
 Validation routines, such as required and maximum length, are included in the validation framework.